Extremely high frequency: Thickness gauging

 Recent studies at the University of Leuven have proven that millimeter waves can also be used as a non-nuclear thickness gauge in various industries.
 Millimeter waves provide a clean and contact-free way of detecting variations in thickness.
 Practical applications for the technology focus on plastics extrusion, paper manufacturing, glass production and mineral wool production.

 Medicine

 Low intensity (usually 10 mW/cm2 or less) electromagnetic radiation of extremely high frequency may be used in human medicine for the treatment of diseases.
 For example, "A brief, low-intensity MMW exposure can change cell growth and proliferation rates, activity of enzymes, state of cell genetic apparatus, function of excitable membranes and peripheral receptors."
 This treatment is particularly associated with the range of 40–70 GHz.
-This type of treatment may be called millimeter wave (MMW) therapy or extremely high frequency (EHF) therapy.
+This type of treatment may be called millimeter wave therapy or extremely high frequency therapy.
 This treatment is associated with eastern European nations (e.g., former USSR nations).
 The Russian Journal Millimeter waves in biology and medicine studies the scientific basis and clinical applications of millimeter wave therapy.